KirstenBolda/javascript-notes/js_by_topic/objects.md

 ## **Objects**
 ---

-Collections of related data and functionality,  group of variables and functions to create a model of something from the real world
+- Collections of related data and functionality
+- group of variables and functions to create a model of something from the real world
 - built-in data type
+- strings and numbers can behave the same as numbers in some instances

 In an Object:
 - unordered data is organized into key-value pairs